surajb08/microservice/README.md

 Your assignment goal is to operationalize this working, machine learning microservice using [kubernetes](https://kubernetes.io/),assignment you will:
 * Complete a Dockerfile to containerize this application
 * Deploy your containerized application using Docker and make a prediction.
-* Improve the log statements in the source code for this application(optional)
+* Improve the log statements in the source code for this application.
 * Configure Kubernetes and create a Kubernetes cluster
 * Deploy a container using Kubernetes and make a prediction(make_prediction.sh already included for the reference on sending request), add deployment and a service for handling heavy payload.
 * add additional command in makefile if require.